 Proposals that are not selected and approved by the Trustees.

-Proposal fees will be returned in a timely manner shortly after the completion of each evaluation phase described in Section 7.1.6 and no interest will be paid on refunded amounts.
+Submittal fees will be returned in a timely manner shortly after the completion of each evaluation phase described in Section 7.1.6 and no interest will be paid on refunded amounts.

 Any unrecovered proposal evaluation costs will be recovered from Respondents with executed contracts via lump sum payments at the start of each contract with payments associated with individual contracts in proportion to the MW size of the contract relative to the total MWs procured via the RFP.
-Each Project contract will be allowed a price adder for the first five years of the contract to recover the lump sum payment.
-The adder will be calculated as a lump sum payment divided by the projected MWh of the unit’s output over the 5-year period.
+Each Project contract will be allowed an adder for the first five years of the contract to recover the lump sum payment.
+The adder will be calculated as a lump sum payment divided by the projected MWh of the unit’s output over the 5 year period.
 Once the projected amount of energy has been produced, payment for the adder will cease.

 Proposal Submittal Requirements